Philippines at the 2012 Winter Youth Olympics

 The Philippines competed at the 2012 Winter Youth Olympics in Innsbruck, Austria.
 The Philippine team consisted of two athletes in two sports.

 Alpine skiing

 The Philippines has qualified one male athlete to compete in the alpine skiing event.
 Abel Tesfamariam is a Filipino-Eritrean based in Switzerland.
+Prior to the games, Tesfamariam got involved in an accident during a practice session.